OpenSingaporePostalCode/OpenSingaporePostalCode/README.md

 # OpenSingaporePostalCode
-Monthly export of postal code to block no and road name data
+Monthly export of postal code to road name data